stijndebeer/NNCV_0941451/Final assignment/README.md

 ---

-## Running jobs on the SLURM cluster
+## Running Jobs on the SLURM Cluster

 This repository includes scripts to help you get started with running your models on a SLURM cluster.
 Follow the steps below to set up your environment, configure your API keys, and submit a job to the server.